 Anacortes

-This coastal city has a rich maritime history informed by its location on Fidalgo Island and is home to artists, craftspeople, boatbuilders, and more.
+This community on Fidalgo Island has a rich maritime history and is home to artists, craftspeople, boatbuilders, and more.
 Check out the annual Anacortes Arts Festival, which has more than 200 booth vendors and daily entertainment.
-There’s also an annual nautical treasure hunt, which invites you to explore Anacortes in search of prizes that can be exchanged for a nautical trinket created by an artist.
-Theater lovers can enjoy a performance at the intimate Anacortes Community Theatre or take part in a monthly writing workshop.
+Theater lovers can enjoy a performance at the intimate Anacortes Community Theatre.
+Visit local galleries like Scott Milo Gallery and MoonWater Arts, where you can view pieces made with mixed media, metalwork, fused glass, and more.
+Browse ceramics and make your own pieces during a class at Clayhouse, or take a self-guided tour of public artworks.

 Also See: Discover Washington’s Murals